Code-Institute-Submissions/lulu-loves/README.md

 Feature | Rating
 ------------ | -------------
-Announcement bar at the top of the home page to highlight relevant information e.g. sale or newsletter promotion | 1 Logo that links to the home page so users can orientate themselves easily | 1 Clear, consistent navigation on each page | 1
+Announcement bar at the top of the home page to highlight relevant information e.g. newsletter promotion | 1 Logo that links to the home page so users can orientate themselves easily | 1 Clear, consistent navigation on each page | 1
-Showcase products with a sliding banner | 2
-Highlight aspects of the brand that are important to the user (e.g cruelty-free products, customer service) using short messages and icons | 1
+Showcase products or imporant site content with a sliding banner | 2 Highlight aspects of the brand that are important to the user (e.g cruelty-free products, customer service) using short messages and icons | 1
-Self Care Club blog, featuring articles and videos on products as well as general tips relating to self care | 1 Online shop that will give users the option to set up an account or check out as guest and pay securely using Paypal, Stripe or Apple Pay | 3
+Self Care Club blog, featuring articles on products as well as general tips relating to self care | 1 Online shop that will give users the option to set up an account or check out as guest and pay securely using Paypal, Stripe or Apple Pay | 3
-Related products section for upselling and cross selling | 3 Customisable gift box product | 3
+Related products section for upselling and cross selling | 3 Calculated shipping | 3
-Calculated shipping | 3
+Advertise gift box product release | 1
-A carousel of brand logos to showcase products that have been awarded, featured or commended | 1 Newsletter sign-up | 2
+Newsletter sign-up | 2
-Footer which includes links to social media accounts and a footer menu of FAQ and Privacy Policy | 1 Contact form | 2
+Footer which includes links to social media accounts | 1 Contact form | 1
-Customer service chat feature | 3
-Search bar | 2
 Custom mouse icon | 1

 Given limited resources, the features that offer the most value at this stage are: